thisdavej/wordlookup/README.md

 ```

 ### Distributing the Python wheel (.whl) file to others to install

+> Note: These next steps are not necessary if you simply want to install and use this package from PyPI as described in the [Installation](#installation) section.

 1. Run/test the command provided in the wheel without explicitly installing into a persistent environment or adding it to our system's PATH.